 Consequently, almost any experience can be interpreted in a way that leads to worries and anxiety about your health, for example:

 - Losing a close relative to illness or accident.

 - Early childhood ill health.

 and so on.

-Despite these different ways of thinking about health anxiety, psychological therapy and counselling provide drug-free solutions to the problem and are generally regarded as effective.
+Despite these different ways of thinking about the problem, psychological therapy and counselling provide drug-free solutions and are generally regarded as effective.